Ecwid/ecwid-api-docs/includes/_sso.md

 ### Signature

 The signature should be generated by HMAC SHA1 encryption of the Base64-encoded profile data and timestamp.
 Use your **SSO secret key** as a signature key.
 The secret key can be obtained in the user's [Ecwid Control panel](https://my.ecwid.com/cp/CP.html#legacy_api).

 Every message should have different signature.
 If a message has a signature that has already been seen recently, Ecwid denies the sign-on request.

 ### Timestamp

 UNIX timestamp.
 The system clock on your server must be in sync with the actual time, otherwise signatures generated by your server will fail to validate in Ecwid.
 Ecwid allows this timestamp to be up to 10 minutes late.
 The timestamp ensures that the message cannot be intercepted and misused later.

 ### Q: How do I know that SSO is working?

 When `ecwid_sso_profile` variable is set on a page, Ecwid will hide the Sign In and Sign Out links in a storefront.
 However in some cases this doesn't mean that the SSO functionality is working successfully.

-To make sure that Single Sign On functionality is working, customer in your store should be able to do any action that any logged in customer would do: add shipping addresses to their address book, use prefilled details on checkout, etc.
+To make sure that Single Sign On functionality is working, customer in merchant's store should be able to do any action that any logged in customer would do: add shipping addresses to their address book, use prefilled details on checkout, etc.

 Another clear indicator can be the email field in the payment method selection of the checkout process.
 If your storefront has this field hidden, then the Single Sign On is working correctly in your store.

 When troubleshooting this issue, please make sure to check if the **SSO secret key** that you specified in your code is correct.
-You can find out more about it in the `Signature` section above.
+You can find out more about it in the **Signature** section above.

 ## Customize SSO workflow